Oliver-Siren/CCM/salt/Installation instructions.md

 ![alt text](https://github.com/joonaleppalahti/CCM/blob/master/salt/saltimg/saltkeys.PNG "salt-keys")

-Now that you have accepted your minions should test the connection.
+Now that you have accepted your minions, you should test the connection.

 `sudo salt '*' test.ping`